Funeral Plan Insurance Policies – 2023 Update

 They are Jack of all trades and Masters of none.

-They are nice people, but they are not the logical choice if you want the best pricing and a burial insurance policy with no waiting period.
+They are nice people but are not the logical choice if you want the best pricing and a burial insurance policy with no waiting period.

-We work with 20+ final expense companies, so we can get you qualified for the best-priced plan with the intent of getting folks like you immediate coverage when possible.
+We work with 20+ final expense companies, so we can get you qualified for the best-priced plan to get folks like you immediate coverage when possible.

-We have to admit that, for the average burial insurance final expense insurance shopper, all the companies and options will often leave you more confused than a woodpecker in a concrete forest.
+For the average burial insurance final expense insurance shopper, we must admit that all the companies and options will often confuse you more than a woodpecker in a concrete forest.

-Once we know more about your age and health history, we can accurately give you burial insurance quotes from the final expense companies that are the best fit for you.
+Once we know more about your age and health history, we can accurately give you burial insurance quotes from the final expense companies that best fit you.